Overview of Chinook Regional Library

 Please visit your nearest public library ... we are at your service.

-The Corner Libraries provide a paperback lending service only and are established in communities that were previously serviced by the now discontinued Bookmobile service.
-Corner Libraries include communities within the Chinook Regional Library System coverage area: Admiral, Aneroid, Bracken, Cadillac, Golden Prairie, Hazenmore, Lancer, Mccord, Mendham, Neville, Richmound, Shamrock, and Success.
+The Corner Libraries provide an honour-system lending service only (no library cards needed!) using donations from Chinook's withdrawn items.
+These small volunteer libraries are established in communities that were previously serviced by the now discontinued Bookmobile service.
+Corner Libraries include communities within the Chinook Regional Library System coverage area: Admiral, Aneroid, Bracken, Cadillac, Golden Prairie, Lancer, Mccord, Mendham, Neville, Richmound, Shamrock, and Success.
 Hours are subject to change - please contact Chinook Headquarters for further details.

 Brief History of Saskatchewan Libraries